-- systematic evaluation of the merits and disadvantages of each option (multi-attribute analysis or any other suitable methodology covering cost-effectiveness, technological status, operational safety, and social and environmental factors); - identification of the best available technology not entailing excessive cost (BATNEEC); - acceptance of BATNEEC as a waste stream or category-specific strategy; and - review mechanisms of industry- and site-specific waste management plans.
+- the identification and nature of site-specific radioactive waste streams or categories and associated waste management issues; - consideration and listing of realistic options for the long-term management of specific radioactive waste management streams or categories; - systematic evaluation of the merits and disadvantages of each option (multi-attribute analysis or any other suitable methodology covering cost-effectiveness, technological status, operational safety, and social and environmental factors); - identification of the best available technology not entailing excessive cost (BATNEEC); - acceptance of BATNEEC as a waste stream or category-specific strategy; and - review mechanisms of industry- and site-specific waste management plans.

 The adequacy and effectiveness of the waste identification, quantification, characterisation, and classification process were assessed during the PSR safety performance review.
 During the assessment, no deviations from national or international requirements were identified.
-The assessment concluded that Koeberg maintained records of radioactive waste generated and accumulated on site and that the process was based on regulatory requirements [65] as documented in 240-113228853 (Koeberg Solid Radioactive Waste Management Plans) [33], KSA-048 (Management of the Solid Radioactive Waste Programme) [172], and KWH-S-033 (Processing and Administration of Solid Radwaste) [192].
+The assessment concluded that Koeberg maintained records of radioactive waste generated and accumulated on site and that the process was based on regulatory requirements [67] as documented in 240-113228853 (Koeberg Solid Radioactive Waste Management Plans) [35], KSA-048 (Management of the Solid Radioactive Waste Programme) [179], and KWH-S-033 (Processing and Administration of Solid Radwaste) [199].

 The solid radioactive waste management plan outlines the radioactive waste streams generated by the facility.
 Separate waste management plans need to be produced for specific projects such as the SGR replacement and submitted to the National Committee on Radioactive Waste Management (NCRWM) for review and approval.
-(Refer to $\S$ 9.7.3.10.)
-The waste management plans for future project waste streams will be developed during the project development stages and submitted to the appropriate authorities for review and acceptance.
+(Refer to $\S 9.7.3.10$.)
+The waste management plans for future